Semiparametric logistic regression for inference on relative vaccine efficacy in case-only studies with informative missingness: Application

 \section{Application}

 We apply the newly developed TMLEs to the ENSEMBLE randomized, placebo-controlled COVID-19 vaccine efficacy trial in the U.S., South Africa, and Latin America (Sadoff et al., 2022).
-The primary objective of ENSEMBLE was to assess the efficacy of the Ad26.CoV2.S vaccine to reduce the rate of virologically-confirmed moderate-to-severe COVID-19 occurring at least 14 days and at least 28 days after a single dose of the vaccine or placebo.
+The primary objective of ENSEMBLE was to assess the efficacy of the Ad26.CoV2.S vaccine to reduce the rate of virologically-confirmed moderate-to-severe COVID-19 occurring at least 14 days and at least 28 days after a single dose of the vaccine or placebo, in people not previously infected with SARS-CoV-2 as documented by negative results of diagnostic tests applied to blood samples drawn at enrollment.
 At Latin American study sites, several viral strains (``lineages") of the SARS-CoV-2 virus circulated and caused moderate-to-severe COVID-19 endpoints at substantial prevalence: the original Wuhan/ancestral lineage from which the SARS-CoV-2 reference strain was derived for engineering into the Ad26.CoV2.S vaccine construct, and four variant strains that emerged (gamma, lambda, mu, zeta) (see Figures 1 and 3 of Sadoff et al., 2022, where we use the term ``ancestral lineage" to denote all strains close genetically to the vaccine-strain, comprising the ``reference strain", ``other", and ``other + E484K" in the Sadoff et al. nomenclature).
 Another objective of the ENSEMBLE study focusing on Latin America is to compare vaccine efficacy between the ancestral lineage and each of the variants, to understand whether and how much vaccine efficacy was abrogated by emerging variants.
-As a randomized controlled trial, this objective could be assessed based on survival analysis methods, as done in Sadoff et al. (2022) .
+As a randomized controlled trial, this objective could be assessed based on survival analysis methods, as done in Sadoff et al. (2022) and Magaret et al (2024) .
 Here, we analyze the same data set, coarsened only to include the information on outcome cases (moderate-to-severe COVID-19).
 In so doing, we pretended that the study was a case-only observational study, which usefully provides the opportunity to compare the case-only results to results obtained based on the full randomized controlled trial data.
 For our analysis, we restrict to studying the relative conditional vaccine efficacy in Latin America, since the variants gamma, lambda, mu, and zeta only circulated in Latin America, not at the study sites in South Africa and the United States.
 We focus on the study endpoint occurring at least 14 days after a single dose of the vaccine or placebo.